 Once he was on-site, it didn't take Faulkner long to see carvers' frustrations with their task.
 He suggested a shortened torch, and one powered by a mixture of kerosene, oxygen and fire — the compact, well-contained equivalent of a jet engine.
 It worked, but the carvers continued to struggle to create something so massive without the ability to step back and get some perspective.

 Faulkner soon found himself in front of the chairman of the Stone Mountain Monument Committee asking to take on the project himself.

 That worked, too.

 "Welder" and $9.50 an hour quickly turned into "master carver" and $100 an hour.
 A man who'd never taken an art class — and had only ever watched as other men used carving torches nearby, for that matter — was now in charge of crafting the largest bas-relief sculpture on the face of the Earth.

-RELATED: Whose images are carved into the side of Stone Mountain?
+RELATED: Who are the Confederate leaders carved into the side of Stone Mountain?

 For the better part of a decade, Roy Faulkner strode across wooden planks hung hundreds of feet in the air, guiding a 4,000-degree thermo-jet torch in a mission to blast away centuries-old granite inch by inch.

 He wore button-up shirts and a hard hat with a clear protective visor.
 Sometimes he wore ear muffs.
 There were 80-hour weeks.
 It was grueling and dangerous.

 "The work on the memorial called for a man with agility and stamina, enough engineering skill to manipulate the scaffolds, and a daring nature that would let him enjoy spending several years 400 feet above the ground, where one misstep could be fatal," Willard Neal wrote at the time, in an article in The Atlanta Constitution.